Biden-Xi virtual meeting to be about managing competition: US official

-WASHINGTON/BEIJING - United States President Joe Biden will seek to manage competition between the US and China to ensure it does not spiral into conflict, at a virtual summit with his Chinese counterpart Xi Jinping on Monday (Nov 15) evening (Tuesday morning in Singapore), a US official has said.
+United States President Joe Biden will seek to manage competition between the US and China to ensure it does not spiral into conflict, at a virtual summit with his Chinese counterpart Xi Jinping this morning Singapore time.

+"This meeting is about our ongoing efforts to responsibly manage the competition, not agreeing to a specific deliverable or outcome.

-The virtual summit, which will start at 7.45pm US time (8.45am on Tuesday in Singapore) and could last several hours, will be the first time the two leaders are meeting face to face via video since Mr Biden took office in January .
+The virtual summit, which will start at 7.45pm Monday US time (8.45am today in Singapore) and could last several hours, will be the first time the two leaders are meeting face to face via video since Mr Biden took office in January.

 They spoke on the phone for two hours in February and 1½ hours in September.